SUSSBIA/fabric-onboarding-experience/glossary.md

 # Glossary

-This glossary explains key terms used in the Fabric Onboarding Experience.
+This glossary explains key terms used in the Fabric Onboarding Guide.

-The aim is to help users understand common Microsoft Fabric, Power BI, analytics, governance, and onboarding terms in plain language.
+The aim is to help learners understand common Microsoft Fabric, Power BI, analytics, governance, and onboarding terms in plain language.

 ## A